For bankruptcy lawyers, the lease raises, as most of these things do, both traps and opportunities

 Which brings us to my second observation: the right to assume a lease lodges in the debtor in a Chapter 13.
 In Chapter 7, only the trustee can make this call.

-Whether the business is a proprietorship or a separate legal entity, when the debtors are the lessees, they have standing to bring a motion to assume the lease.
+Whether the hybrid events trends are a proprietorship or a separate legal entity, when the debtors are the lessees, they have standing to bring a motion to assume the lease.
 Failure to timely file a motion to assume the lease may be a mistake from which there is no recovery.

 When rejection is great